 Class Teacher: Mrs Small

-Welcome back for the Spring term.
+Welcome back for the Summer term.
 Please read over this update class page for new information about what we will be learning, as well as for days and dates for PE and Forest School.

 English, Geography and History

 Moving on from the Romans in Britain, our new theme is the World Kitchen for which we will investigate where our food comes from.
 For English, we are linking the food theme to 'Get Cooking' - a story featuring the science-obsessed Phineas L MacGuire.